 "Now, for the llerkindi, we're going to do..."
 She pulled out a different cookbook.
 "I'm not going make you make this one, but you do need to be prepared for it.
 There's an herb called dathara."
 Linia pulled out a small spice jar and offered it to Shandy.
 Shandy sniffed it and immediately felt warm inside.
 "It's a bit like catnip for humans, huh?
 Don't eat it, though, you'll get really nauseous."

 "It smells amazing, though!"

-“It does, doesn’t it?”
+"It does, doesn't it?"
 Linia grinned, then glanced at her watch.
-“Probably another ten minutes.
-How was class today?”
+"Probably another ten minutes.
+How were your other classes today?"
 Shandy immediately felt her melancholy return.
-“That bad, huh?”
+"That bad, huh?"

 Shandy shrugged.
 Linia shook her head.
 "I don't know why he's so determined to dislike you," she said.

 Linia picked up a small remote sensor and ran it over the cheesecake.
 "It's ready.
 Oh, Misuko!"